Incurable or Uncurable? Meaning, Difference And Usage?

 4. Ignoring Spellcheck Warnings

-Most spellcheckers flag uncurable—do not ignore them.
+Most spellcheckers flag uncurable do not ignore them.

-Incurable or Uncurable – Comparison Table
+Incurable vs Uncurable – Comparison Table

 FeatureIncurableUncurable